GfSE/SAF-Specification/stakeholders.md

 * Who are the Stakeholders of the frameworks viewpoints?

   ***Rationale:  I need to explain to frameworks users who would typically have an interest in which viewpoint.***
+* Why does a stakeholder have this specific concern ?
 # SAF MBSE approch planer
 The SAF MBSE approach planer is a group or an individual selecting viewpoints to be used in an MBSE approach.
 This may be identical with an architect role but may as well be carried out by an organziation standardizing the MBSE approach for products, product lines or an entire enterprise.